 There are three boxes on the lower end of the table.
 By placing your chip in one of these boxes, you mark all twelve numbers above it (excluding 0).

 You can bet on the 1st dozen by placing your chips either on the left or on the right at the lower end of the table on P12.
 For the 2nd dozen, choose M12, and for the 3rd D12.

 A bet placed in one of the boxes on the either side of the table covers half of the numbers on the Roulette table (excluding zero).
 Each box covers 18 numbers.

 When the wheel stops spinning and the winning number is displayed, all winning bets on the table are paid.
 A new round then starts immediately by giving players the allotted time to place their bets.
 The winning number display shows the results of the previous 17 spins.

-*La Partage rule applies: *When zero (0) is the winning number, all even money bets, i.e. Rouge/Noir (red/black), Pair/Impair (even/odd) and Manque/Passe (1 - 18/19 - 36) lose half of their value.
+*La Partage rule applies (only to our download client version): *When zero (0) is the winning number, all even money bets, i.e. Rouge/Noir (red/black), Pair/Impair (even/odd) and Manque/Passe (1 - 18/19 - 36) lose half of their value.
 They are shared with the bank.